 1- Concrete is versatile.
 Concrete is so versatile that you’ll never have to worry about your concrete hardscape looking just like your neighbor’s.

-Because concrete is easily formed into any shape, allowing you to accommodate backyard space restrictions or incorporate attractive curves.
+You can easily form poured concrete into any shape, allowing you to accommodate backyard space restrictions or incorporate attractive curves.

 2- Concrete installs faster and easier than pavers.
-If you don’t like the idea of having your backyard out of commission for several days or weeks, you might be a “concrete kind of person.”
+If you don’t like the idea of having your backyard out of commission for several days or weeks, you might opt for concrete.

-Beware, though - you shouldn’t walk on freshly poured concrete for 1-3 days so that it can properly set and cure.
+Beware, though—you shouldn’t walk on freshly poured concrete for 1-3 days to allow it to properly set and cure.

 3- Concrete is an affordable option.
 What keeps people from making home improvements?
 One of the main issues is money.

 Thankfully, installing a concrete hardscape doesn’t break the bank.
 In general concrete costs around $7-$10 per square foot while paving stones cost around $13-16 per square foot.

 Cons of Concrete